digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/04-quickstart-top-level-dir.rst

 technology stack.
 In particular, there is no reason why the backend could not be written using Node.js, C#, or any other language.
-As of the time this was written, the Daml codegen tooling provided by Digital Asset supports Java, Javascript, and Typescript which has driven the choice of stack for the example application.
+As of the time this was written, the Daml codegen tooling provided by Digital Asset supports Java, JavaScript, and TypeScript which has driven the choice of stack for the example application.

 ..
 [12]